techiew/EldenRingModLoader/README.md

 If you want to develop a DLL mod, I recommend checking out [ModUtils.h](https://github.com/techiew/EldenRingMods/blob/master/ModUtils.h) in the mods repo.
 This header-only library contains various helpful tools such as a signature scanner, safe memory manipulation functions and a logger for troubleshooting.

 ## Load ordering
+To specify a load order for a mod, create a folder with the same name as your DLL inside the "mods" folder.
+Inside the folder create "load.txt" and enter the load order number, which must go from 0 and up.
+Mods will load in order from lowest to highest number with an interval of 1 second.

-Just add the dll name under the loadorder section
+Alternatively, just add the dll name under the loadorder section
 ```
 [loadorder]
 ErdTools = 1